fwcd/d2/README.md

 To suppress warnings, you can use `-Xswiftc -suppress-warnings` after `swift build` or `swift run`.

 ## Architecture
-The program consists of three modules:
+The program consists of six modules:

 * `D2`, the executable
 * `D2Commands`, the command framework and the implementations